 BPSTIL offers many certification opportunities to our students.
-Listed below are just a few of the many certifications students are eligible to obtain through the various courses at our school.
+Below is a comprehensive list of certifications students are eligible to obtain through the various programs offered at our school.

 American Heart Association